ab-5v/cool/README.md

 make test
 ```

-To run only tests:
+To run tests only:
 ```
 npm test
 ```

-During development procces, you can watch your code and run test automatically:
+During development procces, you can watch your code and run tests automatically:
 ```
 npm start
 ```